 - We set a budget every month.
-I can tell you what we spent in each area of our life for any month going back years.
-I had to know exactly where all our money was going and then from there decide what to cut and what to allow.
-I keep really detailed spreadsheets and I LOVE it, it must balance out my artsy side but I get a complete natural high from doing our finances and calculating all the numbers.
+I can tell you what we spent in each area of our life for any month going back years, exactly where all our money was going and then from there decide what to cut and what to allow.
+I keep really detailed spreadsheets and I LOVE it, it must balance out my artsy side but I get a completely natural high from doing our finances and calculating all the numbers.

 - Our entertainment budget averaged only $20 a month.
 FOR THE WHOLE FAMILY!!
-That is pretty much a few redbox rentals and then add up the extra over a few months and it’s a cheap night out.
+That is pretty much a few Redbox rentals and then we’d add up the extra over a few months and eventually have enough for a cheap night out.
 We saw 1 movie at the theatre as a family and went to 1 county fair as a family in 22 months.
-We had tons of bonfires, game nights, movie nights at home and work nights.
-Plus we knew that we wanted to pour money towards debt and a couple strategic vacations. (this was not counting our family vacation – where we flew then stayed with a family member)
+We had tons of bonfires, game nights, movie nights at home, and work nights.
+Plus we knew that we wanted to pour money towards debt and a couple of strategic vacations. (this was not counting our family vacation – where we flew then stayed with a family member)

 - My husband packed a lunch EVERY DAY for work.
 For years he ate these garbage burritos.
 Super cheap and filling.

 - I learned to make my own laundry detergent, toothpaste, from-scratch recipes, cleaning supplies, and more.
 I did this both for cost savings and also for the health aspect of knowing what was in our products.

 - We cut our cable and only late last year got a Roku.
 We got cheap cell phone plans and have scraped by with cheap phones. (one of my next goals is to get a phone that actually has enough memory where I can have more than 6 pictures and also have Instagram, FB, Gmail, yahoo and Etsy apps all installed at the same time… seriously)